 + You want to adjust it separately from the rest of the scene

 + It is large and you want to use the depth map

-All pixels that are not labeled can be adjusted using the sliders in the unlabeled section, to get them to match the rest of the scene’s contrast, color balance etc. that you may have set in the other sections.
+All pixels that are not labeled can be adjusted using the sliders in the Unlabeled section, to get them to match the edits that you may have set in the other sections.

 Areas need to be accurately defined if you are making dramatic changes to them, for instance replacing a sky.
 For subtle changes, not getting the edge precisely will be much less noticeable.

 It is best to roughly make your area selections, and return to the Add & Edit Areas selection at a later stage only if necessary.